Welcome to NFTE Philadelphia’s Volunteer Homepage

 At the end of the course, students have a chance to compete for seed money through a series of business plan competitions that progress from their classroom, to regionals, to NFTE’s national competition held in New York City.

 Our student participants

-Our students come from low-income communities in major cities across the country, which are often plagued by crime, violence, and high drop-out rates.
-Conversely, NFTE instills hope and improves students’ lives through entrepreneurship education.
-We teach skills relevant to the real world, and motivate students to stay in school and learn.
-When they realize how math and reading and communication skills can make or break their own entrepreneurial venture, their vision of the world changes.
-NFTE’s innovative and relevant program courses inspire them to graduate, go to college, and embark on successful careers.
-They learn to recognize opportunities for success all around them.
-They graduate with the necessary present
+Our students come from low-income communities throughout the nation, which are often rife with crime, violence, and high drop-out rates.
+However, our entrepreneurship education program gives students hope and helps them improve their lives.
+We motivate students to stay in school and learn.
+When students realize how math, reading, and communication skills can make or break their own entrepreneurial venture, their vision of the world changes.
+They learn to recognize the opportunities for success all around them.